fpindado/iWom-inator/README.md

 ## Installation & Execution
 1. Enter *iMacros* or *Python* directory.
-2. Follow instructions indicated in README file.
+2. Follow instructions indicated in README file into each directory.